 Because target cannabinoid contents and ratios may vary depending on the desired dosage, medical condition, and other use considerations, minimum profile standards are not mandated.
-However, the cannabinoid profile must be included in product labeling as an aid to patients and caregivers.
+However, the cannabinoid profile must be included in product labeling under 935 CMR 500.105(5) and 935 CMR 501.105(5).
 Analytical procedures for determining cannabinoid profiles are available in AHP (2013).